oyron/edc-api/README.md

 **Relevant HTTP status codes:**
 - 200 OK
-- 201 Created
+- 201 Created (should include Location response header)
 - 204 No content
 - 400 Bad request
 - 404 Not found
 - 500 Internal Server Error

-For a complete list, see: https://www.restapitutorial.com/httpstatuscodes.html
+For more details, see: https://restfulapi.net/http-status-codes/

 ## Part 2